sonanmemon/sonanmemon.github.io/_pages/about.md

 I have a MPhil 🎓 in Economics from the University of Oxford, UK and a BSc 🎓 in Economics and Mathematics from LUMS, Pakistan.

-I was born in Karachi, Sindh.
 I have studied and lived in Karachi, Hyderabad, Lahore and Islamabad in Pakistan.
 I worked in IBA, Karachi as a Lecturer of Economics during 2020-2021 and at PIDE, Islamabad as a research fellow during 2021-2024.

 # Research Interests: